altocodenl/tagaway/readme.md

    13. `rotate pics`: invokes `post rotate`, using `State.selected`.
 In case the query is successful it invokes `query pics`.
 In case of error, invokes `snackbar`.
 If it receives a second argument (which is a picture), it submits its id instead of `State.selected`.
    14. `delete pics`: invokes `post delete`, using `State.selected`.
 In case the query is successful it invokes `query pics` and `query tags`.
 In case of error, invokes `snackbar`.
    15. `goto tag`: clears up `State.selection` and sets `State.query.tags` to the selected tag.
    16. `scroll`: only will perform actions if `State.page` is `pics`.
 Will set `State.lastScroll` if it doesn't exist, or if `State.lastScroll` is older than 10ms.
 It will increase `State.nPics` only if the following conditions are met: 1) the `scroll` goes down; 2) the `scroll` happened while the last pictures being displayed are visible; 3) the number of pictures in `Data.pics` is larger than `State.nPics`.
-If it increases `State.nPics`, it will do so by 20 pictures.
+If it increases `State.nPics`, it will do so by 20.
+   17. `change Data.pics|State.nPics|Data.tags`: if `State.page` is `pics` and any of the three paths change, and the following conditions are met: 1) there are already pictures in `Data.pics`; 2) `State.nPics` is smaller than the amount of pics in `Data.pics`; and 3) all the pictures are visible; then, `State.nPics` will be increased by 20.
+This has the result of filling the screen with pictures, in increments of 20.
+The reason for including a change event for `Data.tags` is that `E.pics` also depends on `Data.tags`, so depending on the order of the redraws, there might be no pictures on the screen when the event is triggered by a change on `Data.pics`.

 4. Open
    1. `key down`: if `State.open` is set, invokes `open prev` (if `keyCode` is 37) or `open next` (if `keyCode` is 39).